 The World Health Organization announced four new cases of the novel coronavirus that caused a great deal of worry just before the October hajj season.
 There have been four additional laboratory-confirmed cases.
 Out of these patients, one has died.
 Three of the new cases were in Qatar, and the other one was in Saudi Arabia.

-The WHO announced this in their bulletin.
+The WHO announced this in a bulletin.
 Analysis of the deceased patient is still ongoing.
 The new coronavirus is worrisome because it’s related to SARS.
 On November 13, the UK’s Health Protection Agency announced that it had achieved a complete genome of the virus obtained in London.
 It’s closely related to a coronavirus isolated from bats in the Netherlands several years ago.

 The WHO statement doesn’t give ages, genders of places of residence for the new cases, and it says nothing about the way that they were infected.
 It does suggest that the virus may be more widely distributed than was previously thought.